-In 2017, students from seven different majors began designing and building a virtual reality tour of JMU’s campus using the latest technology in 360° media and VR.
-Students are incorporating videography, coding and user experience design to develop “Experience JMU 360: A Virtual Tour”.
-In partnership with the JMU Office of Admissions and University Communications & Marketing, the tour will be part of a recruitment exhibit in the newly renovated Madison Hall.
+Students from seven different majors designed and built a virtual reality tour of JMU’s campus using the latest technology in 360° media and VR.
+They incorporated videography, coding and user experience design to develop “Experience JMU 360: A Virtual Tour”.
+In partnership with the JMU Office of Admissions and University Communications & Marketing, the tour became part of a recruitment exhibit in the newly renovated Madison Hall.

 Undergraduate Class Founder

 In 2016, Skylar Wolen and his team won an award for designing a virtual reality app during a JMU X-Labs 24-hour hackathon.
 Envisioning the potential for other students to discover, learn and innovate in new ways, he advocated for additional VR equipment in the lab and offered to conceptualize, develop and organize curriculum for a pilot course.
 As an undergraduate, Skylar was instrumental in launching the first AR/VR class at JMU.

 I learned about JMU X-Labs at Bluestone Hacks when my team won the best application.
 I saw the potential to develop a new class and wanted to be more involved with what JMU X-Labs was doing.
 Working on this project, I think I can actually make a difference here at JMU.

 – Skylar Wolen, CIS and Finance, Class of 2017

 Open to anyone interested; Especially good for Computer Science, Graphic Design, and SMAD majors

 Start looking for opportunities now!

 - Does your organization face local or global challenges in healthcare, education or security?